 A single point of view isn’t always the best.

-When conducting annual reviews, 40% of employees said they disliked annual reviews because of the ‘single point view.’
+40% of employees said they disliked annual reviews because of the ‘single point view.’
 80% of employees think that peer reviews (in addition to their managers’ feedback), would depict their work performance more accurately.